jose-navarro/workflowmaker/README.md

 ## Benefits

-* Automate repetitive tasks
 * Reduce errors
-* Improve efficiency
 * Save time
-* Users with no programming knowledge may create their own workflows.
+* Users _with no programming knowledge_ may create their own workflows.
+* Workflows are self-documented.

 ## Use cases